graphprotocol/graph-node/docs/getting-started.md

 }
 ```

 This `entity` is tracking a single ER721 token on Ethereum.
-It tracks the token by it's id and the current owner.
-The `id` field is required, and it stores values of the ID type, which are strings.
-The `ID` must be a unique value.
+It tracks the token by it's id and the current owner. **The `id` field is required,** and it stores values of the ID type, which are strings.
+The `ID` must be a unique value so it can be placed into the store.
 For an ERC721 token, the unique ID could be the token ID, as that value is unique to that coin.

 The exclamation mark represents the fact that that field must be set when the entity is stored in the database (i.e. it can't be `null`).
 See the [Schema API](graphql-api.md#3-schema) for a complete reference on defining the schema for The Graph.